 - It’s a cyborg solution

-ProBots are used to automate tasks that can be automated.
-But humans are used to do the marketing parts that can’t be.
+Automation is used to do tasks that are repetitive and time-consuming.
+But humans do the marketing parts that can’t be.
 So, it’s more of a cyborg than anything.

 Project Prospecta includes automation, lead scoring, and website tracking, but combines that with creativity and human feeling.
 This, according to the experts, is the winning combo for sales and marketing tech.